devGnode/Reverse_shell/README.md

 * ASM v1 ( reverse shell asm )
   - Replace all address offsets of called functions
 * ASM v2 ( reverse shell asm )
-  - To do remote all TEB/PEB, remove all bytes null
   - Ligne 78 v2 : LoadLibraryA replace it by your own offset
   - Ligne 79 v2 : GetProcAddress replace it by your own offset
   - Ligne 193 v2: SOKADDR_IN set you own port and IP address
  * ASM v3
+  - Remove all null bytes

 ### Architecture